On Wings of Eagles: Summary

 On the same day the overland team reached Istanbul, the other EDS employees left Tehran by plane—barely escaping the same prosecutor who earlier had jailed their colleagues.
 The two teams met in Frankfurt, Germany, and flew together (via an emergency landing in England) to the United States.
 All of them, including Rashid, arrived on February 18.

 Reception

-The book was a #1 International Bestseller.
+The book was a #1 international bestseller.

-Mini series
+Miniseries

-In 1986 a five-hour mini series of the same name was released, starring Burt Lancaster as Arthur D. "Bull" Simons and Richard Crenna as Ross Perot.
+In 1986 a five-hour miniseries of the same name was released, starring Burt Lancaster as Arthur D. "Bull" Simons and Richard Crenna as Ross Perot.
 It was watched by an estimated 25 million Americans.